-The Following Young Fathers Further team is working in partnership with a number of professional organisations across the UK to generate a unique evidence base that is driving both practice-informed research and evidence-informed practice.
-This rewarding approach to research relies on nurturing a new culture of continual improvement for services that recognises the value of research and evidence.
-This includes providing a useful benchmark for moving forward in the promotion of gender transformative practice and for creating know-how knowledge for evolving services as a joint venture.
+The Following Young Fathers Further team is working in partnership with professional organisations across the UK to generate a unique evidence base driven by practice-informed research and the promotion of evidence-informed practice.
+This rewarding approach to research involves nurturing a new culture of continual improvement for services based on research and evidence.

-With the support of our study partners we are creating a range of freely available reports, resources and visual outputs to inform and promote gender transformative support and practice.
+With the support of our study partners we are creating a range of freely available reports, resources and visual outputs to inform and promote father-inclusive support and practice.

 Training and Development Opportunities

 Our work is relevant to a broad range of organisations and agencies and we have worked directly with professionals working in education, social services, maternity services, health visiting, GP surgeries, the third and VCSE sectors and more.

 The research team welcome opportunities to deliver practitioner training to support the promotion of father-inclusive approaches.

 Contact us to enquire.

 If you are based in Grimsby, look out for opportunities to attend an ‘Ask a Dad’ workshop delivered by the young fathers of the Grimsby Dads Collective and/or contact Debbie Taylor to find out more about what is on offer.